 How can the Find dialog box show the previously searched string, not the word at the cursor?

-On the right side of the Find drop-down list box, click the > button to display a menu, and select the Custom.
-Click the > button to display the menu again, and then select the Save as Default.
+On the right side of the Find drop-down list box, click the > button to display a menu, and select the Last Used Value.

 How can I erase all the previous words in the Find box?

-Click Clear History in the bottom of the Customize dialog box, by choosing Customize under the Tools menu.
+Click Clear History Now in the bottom of the Customize dialog box, by choosing Customize under the Tools menu.
 If you want to delete only a certain item from the search history, select the item you want to delete in the Find drop-down list, then press ALT + DELETE.